-In 2010, the results of a 20-year study that followed over 2600 women were reported in Breast Cancer Research.
-The women were divided into four groups based on their thyroid hormone levels and the study found that the higher the levels of thyroid hormone, the greater their risk for breast cancer, a nearly 7 times higher risk.
+In 2010, the results of a 20-year study that followed over 2600 women were reported in the journal, Breast Cancer Research.
+The women were divided into four groups based on their thyroid hormone levels and the study found that the higher the levels of thyroid hormone, the greater their risk for breast cancer, a nearly seven times higher risk.
 Those with the lowest thyroid hormone levels had the lowest risk.
-The women in the intermediate level groups had 3 and 5 times the risk of those with low to normal levels.
-(Tosovic A, Bondeson AG, Bondeson L, Ericsson UB, Malm J, Manjer J. Prospectively measured triiodothyronine levels are positively associated with breast cancer risk in postmenopausal women.
-Breast Cancer Res.
-2010;12(3):R33.
-Epub 2010 Jun 11)
+The women in the intermediate level groups had three and five times the risk of those with low to normal levels.

 Some of the symptoms of an overactive thyroid include sudden weight loss, rapid heartbeat, increased appetite, nervousness and anxiety, tremors, sweating, changes in bowel patterns, fatigue, difficulty sleeping, skin thinning and fine, brittle hair.
-If you are experiencing a lot of these symptoms, best to go and get your thyroid checked out.
+If you are experiencing a lot of these symptoms, it would be a good idea to go and get your thyroid checked.

 Those With Breast Cancer Often Have Hypothyroid Condition After Treatments

-Conversely, it has been discovered that people who have gone through the treatments for breast cancer often find themselves with a hypothyroid (underactive thyroid) condition and at first it was thought that the actual treatments had caused the problem – radiation was particularly suspected.
+On the other hand, it has been discovered that people who have gone through the treatments for breast cancer often find themselves with a hypothyroid (underactive thyroid) condition.
+At first it was thought that the treatments for breast cancer – chemotherapy and radiation – had caused the problem – radiation was particularly suspected.

-In 2008, however, a large study completed by MD Anderson discovered that radiation treatments did not increase rates of hypothyroidism, but just having breast cancer did – those who had breast cancer had a 21% higher risk of being hypothyroid compared to the control group.
-(Smith GL, Smith BD, Giordano SH, Shih YC, Woodward WA, Strom EA, et al. Risk of hypothyroidism in older breast cancer patients treated with radiation.
-Cancer.
-2008 Mar 15; 112(6): 1371-9)
+In 2008, however, a large study found that radiation treatments did not increase rates of hypothyroidism, but just having breast cancer did!
+Those who had breast cancer had a 21% higher risk of being hypothyroid compared to the control group.

 Interesting observation, is it not?
 Dr Schor feels that some patients may be deficient in iodine, while others may have autoimmune thyroid disease triggered by their cancer.
 His thinking is that we should be testing breast cancer patients both for iodine deficiency and for thyroid antibodies.
 He goes on to say “Iodine is the greatest common denominator linking both breast and thyroid health.”